Curious about how we work with #distancelearning clients?

 Sometimes our clients are small independent operators, just looking for help creating a training or educational video to post on YouTube and Facebook so they can teach prospects about their products and services.

 In these cases, we work alongside the Instructional Designer (ID), who is a specialist responsible for designing and organizing the course.
-They work with the Subject Matter Experts (SMEs) to define the overall educational goals of the course, and develop supplemental materials like quizzes and tests, downloadable support assets like workbooks and syllabi, and interactive content.
+They work with the Subject Matter Experts (SMEs) to define the overall educational goals of the course and develop supplemental materials like quizzes and tests, downloadable support assets like workbooks and syllabi, and interactive content.

-The ID determines which portion of the material needs to be presented with narration or scenarios, and which are short scenes using actors to demonstrate best practices; then they forward the relevant SME documents to us.
+The ID determines which portion of the material needs to be presented with narration or scenarios, which are short scenes using actors to demonstrate best practices; then they forward the relevant SME documents to us.

 Our job is to review, edit, organize, and simplify the SME content so it’s more accessible and engaging while retaining its educational value.
 If we can keep learners engaged in the material, we can improve knowledge retention and training completion rates.